 Just when I think our fun school activities can’t get any more fun…they DO!
-I’m way behind in my posts but over the summer we had an ocean theme week.
-What made it more exciting was that Emily had a friend to participate with her!
+Over the summer I planned an ocean theme week which was extra exciting because Emily had a friend to participate with her!
 The girls had a great time doing multiple ocean related crafts, counting together, singing (a lot of) Baby Shark, and even “fishing”.
 We read a few enjoyable books too!
 Here’s a list of the 10 great preschool ocean theme activities and games we did at Fun School.
 And you can do them at home too!

 Ocean Theme Activities and Games List: